MENU

 Use and Management

 Aluminum plant forms a thick ground cover within 2 years after planting on 18-inch centers.
-Unrooted stems can be struck into the ground and will root if kept moist in a shaded location.
+Unrooted stems can be stuck into the ground and will root if kept moist in a shaded location.
 You can propagate the plant quickly in this manner.
 Locate the plant in a fully shaded location since foliage on aluminum plant will discolor in the sun.
 Provide for irrigation in dry weather and fertilize regularly to keep the plant thick and looking nice.

 Pests and Diseases